svmiller/svmiller.github.io/_posts/2019-10-18-create-extend-strategic-rivalry-data-r.md

   mutate(ongorivalry = ifelse(is.na(ongorivalry), 0, ongorivalry)) -> NDY
 ```

 That's it.
 Doing this takes a table of 197 rivalries in Thompson and Dreyer's appendix, entered to a spreadsheet in about 30 minutes (if I recall that effort correctly), saved as an R data set, and extends it into rivalry-year data to be quickly merged into dyad-year data.
-Just a few lines of R code from `tidyerse` with some light maintenance from the `countrycode` package are all you need.
+Just a few lines of R code from `{tidyerse}` with some light maintenance from the `{countrycode}` package are all you need.